Libric0/c-decision-tree/README.md

 All examples show a SVG of the decision tree.
 Let us look at what each part of the visualization stands for.

 Each node displays the **number of instances** in the middle.
 Around it one can see the **relative frequencies** of each label in the node.
-The outermost border is displayed in the color of the **majority vote** of labels at node.
+The outermost border is displayed in the color of the **majority vote** of labels at the node.

 To display the tree `dt` in a jupyter notebook, simply write this as the last line of a cell: